raynardzxc/cdt-1d/README.md

 3. Hitting a wall
 4. Hitting the border
 5. Eating itself
+6. None of the above

 For 1, the food object will be deleted and a new one will be spawned along with a new wall while the snake grows in length.

 For 2, the poison object will be deleted and a new one will be spawned while the snake is reduced in length.
 If the length of the snake is = 0, it will be game over.

 For 3, 4 and 5, it results in game over.

+For 6, the snake will just continue to the next step/frame.

 ---